FAQ: Coloured Ball

 Am I restricted to playing in events that are only my ball colour?

-No. Universal Tennis will not restrict players from advancing.
+No. UTR Sports will not restrict players from advancing.
 For instance, if a player currently has a Coloured Ball Rating of G3, but his or her coach and/or family feel that the player is ready to play yellow ball events, the Coloured Ball player may register for yellow ball events.

 The same goes for the other way around.
 For example, if you usually play in green ball matches and tournaments, you can still play in orange ball tournaments and events.